idangoldman/staticpage-website/source/_posts/2019-04-07-staticpage-revival.markdown

 Follow me on Twitter and get daily updates on the progress of developing StaticPage at [@idan_goldman](https://twitter.com/idan_goldman).

-Meanwhile, have fun and enjoy the week! 🤓 Idan.
+Meanwhile, have fun and enjoy the week!<br>
+🤓 Idan.